AnyFetch/developers.anyfetch.com/blueprint.md

 >
 > You can't send a file and a document at the same time, you need to send the document first and then send the file on `/documents/:id/file`.

-Send a new document on anyFetch.
+Send a new document on AnyFetch.

+Minimal requests must include an `identifier`, all other values are optional (although you'll nearly always add a `document_type`).

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme.
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.